stephaneerard/Imagine/docs/en/driving-yaml.rst

       font-alpha: 100             #the font alpha
       position: [5, 25]           #the position on the image
     name:
-      type: dynamic #dynamic tells to call a method named drawName
+      type: dynamic               #dynamic tells to call a method named drawDynamicName
       font: internal-2
       font-size: 15
       font-color: [0, 0, 0]